LaravelRUS/docs/valet.md

         return false;
     }

-> {note} Метод `isStaticFile` будет вызван, только если метод `serves` возвращает `true` для входящего запроса, и значение URI запроса не равно `/`.
+> {note} The `isStaticFile` method will only be called if the `serves` method returns `true` for the incoming request and the request URI is not `/`.

+<a name="the-frontcontrollerpath-method"></a>
-#### Метод `frontControllerPath`
+#### The `frontControllerPath` Method

-Метод `frontControllerPath` должен вернуть полный путь к "первичному контроллеру" вашего приложения, которым обычно является ваш файл "index.php" или его эквивалент:
+The `frontControllerPath` method should return the fully qualified path to your application's "front controller", which is typically an "index.php" file or equivalent:

     /**
-     * Получение полного пути к первичному контроллеру приложения.
+     * Get the fully resolved path to the application's front controller.
      *
      * @param  string  $sitePath
      * @param  string  $siteName